Skip to content

 • Recovery from sports-related concussion

-• Desire to improve visual performance (see Sports Vision Training / Eye Sport) - Adult athletes who want better coordination, sharper timing, or improved consistency in their sport
+• Adult athletes who want better coordination, sharper timing, or improved consistency in their sport

-Symptoms That May Indicate a Neuro‑Visual Problem
+Brain Injuries and Vision: Symptoms That May Indicate a Neuro Vision Problem

 • Frequent headaches or eye strain